astropy/astropy/docs/coordinates/representations.rst

 Using and Designing Coordinate Representations
 ----------------------------------------------

-As described in :ref:`astropy-coordinates-overview`, the actual coordinate data in `astropy.coordinates` frames is represented via "Representation classes".
+As described in the :ref:`astropy-coordinates-overview`, the actual coordinate data in `astropy.coordinates` frames is represented via "Representation classes".
 These can be used to store 3-d coordinates in various representations, such as cartesian, spherical polar, cylindrical, and